|We were encouraged to drink as many cups of delicious organic coffee as we could -- which was a lot!

 Our other big stop of the day was Pu’uhonua O

-of Kona.
-We'll just call it the Sanctuary for short.
+Let's just call it The Sanctuary for short.
+This

-If you were a Hawaiian back in the day
+If you were a Hawaiian and broke one of the

-as kapu, or taboo), the only punishment was
+sacred laws (known as kapu, or taboo), death

-death -- unless you could elude your pursuers,
+was the punishment -- unless you could elude

 |King Kamehameha built Ahuena Heiau temple here (reconstructed above), and used it as a gathering place for his kahuna to counsel him.

-then paused at the Up-Country Bakery & Cafe for some banana nut bread french toast
+then paused at the Up-Country Bakery for some banana nut bread French toast

 |Our next stop was the Painted Church, about 20 miles south of Kona.
 In the late 1800s a Belgian monk